5 Tips to Stay Committed to Your RMS Therapy

 About The Author

-Cristina G. RN, BSN, MSCN is a MS-Certified Nurse who works at Teva’s Shared Solutions®.
-She has specialized in multiple sclerosis for four years and has 15 years of nursing experience.
+Cristina G. RN, BSN, MSCN is an MS-Certified Nurse.
+She has specialized in multiple sclerosis for 4 years and has 15 years of nursing experience.

 More posts you might like